And don’t despair trying.

 You never get to know the whole truth about people’s personal situation.

-It is not same to be a business Mummy with the help of a partner and a family nearby who can pick up the children at the kindergarten, than to be a single mother or not having anyone nearby to help you.
+It isn’t the same to be a business Mummy with the help of a partner and a family nearby who can pick up the children at the kindergarten, than to be a single mother or not having anyone nearby to help you.

 Anyway, I think it’s great that someone is proud to bring a business to life at the same time as some kids, but I personally think that this marketing technique is already proving a little tiring.